ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

     # Do you want to start the statd daemon?
 It is not needed for NFSv4.
     NEED_STATD=no

-    # Options for rpc.statd.
-    #   Should rpc.statd listen on a specific port?
-This is especially useful
-    #   when you have a port-based firewall.
-To use a fixed port, set this
-    #   this variable to a statd argument like: "--port 4000 --outgoing-port 4001".
-    #   For more information, see rpc.statd(8) or http://wiki.debian.org/SecuringNFS
-    STATDOPTS=

     # Do you want to start the idmapd daemon?
 It is only needed for NFSv4.
     NEED_IDMAPD=no